A tractable class of multivariate phase-type distributions for loss modeling: Multivariate Phase-type distributions

 which means that they all start at the same state, but otherwise evolve independently thereafter (note that the $t=0$ case is trivially true).
 For simplicity, we denote $J_0=J_0^{(1)}$, and $\P(J_0=j)=\pi_j$, $j=1,\dots,p$, and $\bfp=(\pi_1,\dots,\pi_p)$.

 Thus, the following random variables

 are all univariate phase-type distributed.
 Their joint behaviour will be our primary focus in the sequel.

-\begin{definition}[mPH class] We say that a random vector $X\in\mathbb{R}_+^d$ has a multivariate phase-type distribution if each component variable $X_i,\:\:i=1,\dots,d$ is given as in \eqref{components_def}, that is, they are the absorption times of distinct Markov jump processes having the structure \eqref{dependence_def}, which amounts to the following defining properties: \begin{enumerate} \item An initial state is drawn, and all $d$ processes start at such a state. \item Thereafter, each of the $d$ Markov processes evolves independently, until their respective absorptions. \end{enumerate} Moreover, we use the notation Without loss of generality, we may assume that $\bfp$ has dimension $p$ and the $\bfT_k$, $k=1,\dots,d$, have dimension $p\times p$. \end{definition}
+\begin{definition}[mPH class] We say that a random vector $X\in\mathbb{R}_+^d$ has a multivariate phase-type distribution if each component variable $X_i,\:\:i=1,\dots,d$ is given as in \eqref{components_def}, that is, they are the absorption times of distinct Markov jump processes having the structure \eqref{dependence_def}, which amounts to the following defining properties: \begin{enumerate} \item An initial state is drawn, and all $d$ processes start at such a state. \item Thereafter, each of the $d$ Markov processes evolves independently, until their respective absorptions. \end{enumerate} Moreover, we use the notation Without loss of generality, we may assume that $\bfp$ has dimension $p$ and the $\bfT_k$, $k=1,\dots,d$, have dimension $p\times p$. \end{definition} \begin{remark}\rm { Throughout the remainder of the article, we will use matrices ${\bfT}_k$ of no particular substructure, so that the total degrees of freedom (number of free parameters) is given by $p-1+dp^2$.} \end{remark}

 We begin by showing that this definition falls into a very general class of multivariate distributions with phase-type marginals, the MPH$^\ast$ class of \cite{kulkarni1989new}. \begin{proposition}[mPH $\subset$ MPH$^\ast$] The mPH class is contained in the MPH$^\ast$ class. \end{proposition} \begin{proof} { Define the parameters